semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform.md

 ![Screenshot of Projects page CI provider modal list](/img/semgrep-app-new-project-providers.png "Screenshot of Projects page CI provider modal list")

 :::note
-GitHub, GitLab, and BitBucket SCMs are compatible with the above CI providers, but steps and feature enablement may vary for **on-premise, self-hosted, or virtual private cloud (VPC) deployments**, such as GitHub Enterprise Server.
+GitHub, GitLab, and BitBucket SCMs are compatible with the above mentioned CI providers, but steps and feature enablement may vary for **on-premise, self-hosted, or virtual private cloud (VPC) deployments**, such as GitHub Enterprise Server.
 :::

 To set up the CI job and connect with Semgrep Cloud Platform: